 Parents can learn to communicate and cooperate with each other for the sake of their children.

-Custody may be an overwhelming issue to discuss; however, it is important to reach an agreement that best suits you and your children.
-If you encounter any questions about child custody in Florida, The Virga Law Firm, P.A. can help.
+Parental responsibility may be an overwhelming issue to discuss; however, it is important to reach an agreement that best suits you and your children.
+If you encounter any questions about this process in Florida, The Virga Law Firm, P.A. can help.

-Do you have questions about custody in Florida?
+Do you have questions about parental responsibility in Florida?
 An experienced attorney can help answer them.
 Contact the team at The Virga Law Firm, P.A. at (800) 822-5170.